thibautgravey/4IF_PLD_COMP/README.md

 ## Folders

-`compiler/` : contains the Antlr4 grammar (ifcc.g4), the Makefile, the wrapper to use docker and the various compilation scripts.
+`compiler/` : contains the Antlr4 grammar (ifcc.g4), the Makefile, the wrapper to use docker and the various compilation scripts.<br>
-`compiler/src` : contains the source code (.h and .cpp files).
+`compiler/src` : contains the source code (.h and .cpp files).<br>
-`tests/` : contains all the files and scripts related to tests.
+`tests/` : contains all the files and scripts related to tests.<br>

 ## Prerequisites